TotalVerb/Currencies/README.md

 | [![][julia-release]][julia-url] | [![][travis-s-img]][travis-url] | [![][eval-img]][eval-url] | [![][cov-s-img]][cov-url]
 | Master | [![][travis-m-img]][travis-url] | [![][eval-img]][eval-url] | [![][cov-s-img]][cov-url]

-This is a core package for the JuliaFinance ecosytem.

-It provides bare singleton types based on the standard ISO 4217 3-character alpha codes to be used primarily for dispatch in other JuliaFinance packages together with five methods:
+This package provides bare singleton types based on the standard ISO 4217 3-character alpha codes to be used primarily for dispatch in other JuliaFinance packages together with five methods:

 - `currency`: The singleton type for a particular currency symbol
 - `symbol`: The 3-character symbol of the currency.